Frequently Asked Questions

 What are the drawbacks of "Extra Legroom Seats"?

 Seats with extra legroom are usually situated at emergency exits or behind a bulkhead.
 Emergency exit seats come with restrictions (see: "What are the restrictions of exit row seats").
-These seats usually have the tray table stowed in the arm rest of the seat, making the seat a bit narrower.
+These seats usually have the tray table stowed in the armrest of the seat, making the seat a bit narrower.
 These tables are usually also smaller and less sturdy.
 The seats do not allow for any luggage storage other than in the overhead bins.
-Seats after a bulkhead are often a lot roomier and might offer more knee space, however, fully stretching out your legs might not be possible.
+Seats behind a bulkhead are often a lot roomier and might offer more knee space, however, fully stretching out your legs might not be possible.
 On many widebody aircraft, exit row seats are often close to a group of lavatories.
 This means you will have passengers standing around your seat while waiting to use the restrooms and unpleasant odours might also be present from time to time.

 Why should you avoid the last row of Economy class on board an aircraft?